2006 Barking and Dagenham London Borough Council election: Background

-As quoted by the Labour MP for Barking at the time, Margaret Hodge, she said "8 out of 10 of my (White British) constituents were considering or plan to vote for the BNP.
+As stated by the Labour MP for Barking at the time, Margaret Hodge, she said "8 out of 10 of my (White British) constituents were considering or plan to vote for the BNP.
 Between 2001-2011 she tried to balance the new realities facing the borough and the growing resentment of many long term residents.
 However, her stance was wildly criticized by both sides, both who saw her trying to appeal excessively to the other side.
 In the run up to the election, numerous other political figures within the borough accused her of "giving" the BNP votes.

 115 candidates were nominated in total.
 Labour again ran a full slate (51) and was the only party to do so.
 By contrast the Conservative Party ran only 23 candidates, whilst the Liberal Democrats ran 4 and the BNP ran 13.